alejoacosta74/blockchain-bike-rental/README.md

 - **Collateral rate**: a premium rate (i.e. 20% cheaper than standard rate) is applicable to those customers that choose to fund their *tokenAccount* or *etherAccount* above a predefined collateral level (i.e. `etherCollateralThreshold` or `tokenCollateralThreshold` ).
 - **Un-spent funds**: Token or Ether amount that is not spent when rental finishes, is automatically returned/refunded to customers.
 - **Customer debt**: if customer rental fee is greater than available funds, a debt is generated and customer is banned from renting again until debt is cancelled.
-- **Contract upgradeability**: additional functions are implemented to enable the update of main business parameters (i.e. minimum balance required, rate, collateral threshold), that can only be executed by BikeRental **owner**.
+- **Contract upgradeability**: additional functions are implemented to enable the update of main business parameters (i.e. minimum balance required, rate, collateral threshold), that only BikeRental **owner** is allowed to execute.

 ## Rental service start / stop